-If your skin problem does not improve within 1 to 2 weeks, or if it becomes worse, check with your doctor.
+If your or your child's symptoms do not improve within 1 to 2 weeks, or if they becomes worse, check with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - Blistering, burning, crusting, dryness, or flaking of the skin